akramsh47/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 Basic code in Python for NLP Course.

+Working to optimize the grammar and the code.
+I've found an ambiguity at semantical.

 This simple code show how we can implement a parse tree for a switch statement of this type :